Headshot for Rabhya

 New York, NY

 Rabhya comes to More in Common with a background in political theory and computer science.
-She has used both coding and qualitative methods to research democratic institutions.
+She has used both quantitative and qualitative methods to research democratic innovations.
 As a Mitchell Scholar in Ireland, she worked with computer scientists and political scientists to study citizens assemblies’ potential to accelerate climate mitigation.
 During her undergraduate studies, she spent a summer in Reykjavik through the Brady Johnson Program in Grand Strategy, researching Iceland’s 2010 constitutional reform process.
 She holds a BA in Computer Science and Political Science from Yale University and an MA in Political Communication from Dublin City University.
-After backpacking in Southeast Asia and living abroad in Ireland, Rabhya is excited to return back to the East Coast and focus on American democracy.

 Favorite MiC Finding: